freeCodeCamp/guide/src/pages/articles/miscellaneous/setting-up-a-react-es6-and-webpack-project/index.md

 ---
-title: Setting up A React Es6 and Webpack Project
+title: Setting Up a React Es6 and Webpack Project
 ---
 This wiki will instruct you how to set up a bare-bones project that uses React, Webpack and ES6\.
 We'll go over getting everything set up in depth.